TheDarkPyotr/DataMining2023/README.md

 # Gun Incidents in the USA
 ## Data Mining - A.Y.
 2023/2024

+This README provides an overview of the Gun Incidents in the USA project for the academic year 2023/2024, including dataset details and the tasks to be completed.
+For more detailed information, please refer to the project documentation and code (*still in progress*).

 The project involves data analysis using data mining tools and must be completed by a team of three students.
 The primary programming language for this project is Python.
 The project guidelines specify addressing specific tasks, and the results must be reported in a unique paper with a total length of 25 pages of text, including figures.
 Additionally, students are required to deliver both the paper and well-commented Python notebooks.

 ## Dataset Description